 In Formula 1 and other racing series, blue flags informs backmarkers they need to let faster cars overtake.
 If a driver receives a blue flag, they must let the faster driver past without unnecesary delay or they will be penalized.

 Today, we'll be taking a look at blue flags in Formula 1 racing.
 We will be going over how exactly the blue flag is used in the context of a race.
 We'll also talk briefly about some of the other flags you might see during a Formula 1 event.

 As we've mentioned, blue flags are used to let drivers know that a faster driver is on track to overtake them.
-And that they need to move over so that car can pass without losing significant time.
+And that they need to move over so that car can pass without losing unnecessary time.
 This may seem like a counterintuitive practice to use during a race.
 However, it's done entirely in the name of safety to stop potential accidents from occurring.

 The blue flag is also sometimes shown to drivers who are just about to exit the pit lane, to warn them if there is a faster car approaching the pit exit.
 When the blue flag is used in this context, however, it's held stationary; in the context of telling a slow driver to move over, however, the flag is always waved.

 These days, however, physical flags aren't used as much; starting in 2008, the FIA has been using electronic flags to convey messages to drivers.
 These electronic flags are essentially just lighted panels that can display the various colors used for Formula 1 flags.

 The advantage of electronic flags is that they work much better in low-light conditions, which is obviously beneficial during night races or races where the weather affects visibility.
 Of course, physical flags are still kept on hand as a redundancy in case the electronic flags happen to fail.